brendenwest/it121/5_objects.md

 * object constructors
 * JavaScript classes

-**Notes**
+### Objects

-Software programs use ‘objects’ to simulate real-world objects and to encapsulate logic, so that programs can use these objects without knowing their internal details.
+Software programs use `objects` to simulate real-world objects and to encapsulate logic, so that programs can use these objects without knowing their internal details.

-JavaScript differs from most object-oriented programming languages, which use `classes` to define objects and inheritance.
+JavaScript differs from most `object-oriented` programming languages, which use `classes` to define objects and inheritance.

-Instead, JS objects can be defined literally as a collection of `key-value` pairs like so:
+Instead JS objects can be defined literally as a collection of `key-value` pairs like so:
 ::

     const student = { name: "Jim Jones", year: 1, major: "web" }

 - `keys` must be strings
-- values can be any JavaScript data type - string, number, array, boolean, or another object
+- `values` can be any JavaScript data type - string, number, array, boolean, or another object
 - keys and values are separated by a colon
 - key-value pairs are separated by a comma.
 There is no comma after the last pair
 - keys are sometimes referred to as object 'properties'